 According to the NHS, approximately 1 in 90 pregnancies are ectopic (NHS, 2018).
 There is a risk of ectopic pregnancy going undiagnosed if scans are performed by unqualified ultrasound practitioners or when endovaginal scans are not available.

-Due to the potential to put pregnant women and pregnant people at risk from missed ectopic or heterotopic pregnancy, the SoR does not recommend that early pregnancy scans, before 12 weeks of gestation, are carried out for souvenir purposes in clinics, or where no qualified sonographer is available to undertake endovaginal examinations.
-Endovaginal scans are recommended for any early pregnancy scans, where this is acceptable to the woman or pregnant person (NICE, 2019), so where applicable endovaginal scans should be offered when a pregnancy is less than 8 weeks of gestation.
+Endovaginal scans are recommended for any early pregnancy scan, where this is acceptable to the woman or pregnant person (NICE, 2019); so, where applicable, endovaginal scans should be offered for diagnostic purposes when a pregnancy is less than eight weeks of gestation.
 The SoR recommends that symptomatic pregnancies of less than 12 weeks are seen in dedicated early pregnancy assessment units (EPAUs) that can provide holistic care for clients.
 In cases where a diagnostic scan has been unable to identify embryonic heart pulsations prior to 12 weeks of gestation, an endovaginal scan is recommended to confirm, before onward referral.